makrai/notes/bender20-understanding-in-data-acl.md

   * Upon hearing e, the listener then reconstructs s and uses their own knowledge of the communicative situation and their hypotheses about the speaker’s state of mind and intention in an attempt to deduce i
-    * This active participation of the listener is crucial to human comm (Reddy, 1979; Clark, 1996)
+    * This active participation of the listener is crucial to human communicatn (Reddy, 1979; Clark, 1996)
     * humans are also willing to attribute communicative intent to a linguistic signals even if the originator of the signal is not an entity that could have intent
 * To summarize, as we strive to understand how tasks relate to human
   * distinguish cleanly between form, conventional meaning, and comm intent
   * not to confuse communicative intent with ground truth about the world